davidhwyllie/findNeighbour4/doc/HowToTest.md

 Start the server
 -----------------

+Note that all commands should be run with the findNeighbour3 *src* folder as the current working directory.

 To start the server, go to the findNeighbour3 *src* folder and run the command:
 ```python3 findNeighbour3-server.py```